Meet Our Team

 Growth, Investments & M&A, WSO2

-Alok has been in the tech industry in the US and India for over 25 years and has been an investor, board member, and also led businesses and functions.
+Alok has worked in the tech industry in the US and India for over 25 years and has been a VC investor, Board member, and also led businesses and functions as a CXO.

 He is currently an investment committee member and a venture partner at Social Alpha, an incubation and seed investment platform focusing on climate and social impact startups.
 Social Alpha has incubated and invested in 200+ startups and is backed by various top corporates and foundations.
-He also leads investments, M&A and growth strategy at WSO2, a pre-IPO open source software company with customers in over 90+ countries across the world.
-He continues to stay involved with startups and is a board member with BoardPac a SaaS startup.
+He also led investments, M&A and growth strategy at WSO2, a leading open source infrastructure software company which has recently been acquired by EQT, world’s third largest private equity firm.
+He continues to stay involved with startups and is a board member with BoardPac, a SaaS startup.
 He is also associated with the Indian School of Business.

 From 2010 to 2017 he led Cisco’s VC arm for India and Asia Pacific.
 During this time he and his team invested and managed a total portfolio of close to $80M in investments across early and growth stage tech ventures as well as LP positions in VC funds.